atik-morshed/supply-chain-digital-twin/README.md

-# End-to-End Supply Chain Digital Twin (FLAGSHIP PROJECT)
+# End-to-End Supply Chain Digital Twin

 ## What it is